deroneriksson/python-wsi-preprocessing/docs/index.md

 identification of tissue regions in whole-slide images is done using Otsu thresholding, morphological operations, and binary dilation.

-Tissue identification in whole-slide images can be a very important precursor to deep learning, since accurate tissue identification can decrease the quantity of data and increase the quality of the data to be analyzed.
+Tissue identification in whole-slide images can be an important precursor to deep learning.
+Deep learning is computationally expensive and medical whole-slide images are enormous.
+Typically, a large portion of a slide isn't useful, such as the background, shadows, water, smudges, and pen marks.
+We can use preprocessing to rapidly reduce the quantity and increase the quality of the image data to be analyzed.
 This can lead to faster, more accurate model training.

 In this tutorial, we will take a look at whole-slide image processing and will describe various filters that can be used to increase the accuracy of tissue identification.
 After determining a useful set of filters for tissue segmentation, we'll divide slides into tiles and determine sets of tiles that typically represent good tissue samples.

+The solution should demonstrate high performance, flexibility, and accuracy.
+Filters should be easy to combine, chain, and modify.
+Tile scoring should be easy to modify for accurate tile selection.
+The solution should offer the ability to view filter, tile, and score results across large, unique datasets.
+The solution should also have the ability to work in a batch mode, where all image files and intermediary files are written to the file system, and in a dynamic mode, where high-scoring tissue tiles can be retrieved from the original WSI files without requiring any intermediary files.

 In summary, we will scale down whole-slide images, apply filters to these scaled-down images for tissue segmentation, break the slides into tiles, score the tiles, and then retrieve the top tiles based on their scores.